aleagui86/Data-Science/Telco-Churn-Prediction-using-Logistic-Regression/README.md

 ## Future Work

 Future work could involve testing additional machine learning algorithms, exploring feature engineering techniques, or employing ensemble methods to further improve predictive accuracy.

+## Contributing

+Contributions, issues, and feature requests are welcome.
+Feel free to check the issues page.

+## Credits

+This project was developed as part of the IBM Machine Learning course on Coursera.